onehundredfeet/hmecs/README.md

 Extended to hcqe - For performance improvements with struct only types

 #### Acknowledgement by onehundredfeet
-The original vision that [deepcake](https://github.com/deepcake/echo) had was fantastic.
+The original vision by [deepcake](https://github.com/deepcake/echo) was fantastic.
 A macro driven ECS that was aimed at ease of use and performance.
-It had two flaws I wanted to fix.
+It had a few flaws I wanted to fix.

 - The first was that it had a single world.
 This is fine for most applications, but world partitions are sometimes necessary.
 - The second is that struct types in Haxe are still allocated individually.
 This makes streamlined processing difficult.
 For large element counts, you are constantly cache missing.
 Passing it off to SIMD processing is also difficult as each element needs to be brought in separately.
+- The performance at scale with lots of views makes adding and removing entities expensive.
+I plan on adding a factory system to speed the creation of entities.
+- Singleton components are not natively supported

 The first version of this will primarily target HashLink, but may be extended to others.